ciribob/DCS-SimpleRadio/README.md

 If you want to compile or modify it, feel free and the project was built using Visual Studio 2015 - Community Edition.

-Thanks to Towsim, Creator of ARIES, [FSF] Ian for DCS-Bios and this GitHub Project (https://github.com/olanykvist/mars) which does a similar thing to this project.
+Thanks to Towsim, Creator of ARIES, [FSF] Ian for DCS-Bios.

+Special thanks to Teo (ED Forums) and his GitHub Project (https://github.com/olanykvist/mars) without which this project would've taken a lot longer :)

 # Features
   - Full radio integration with all clickable cockpit aircraft (except Hawk & C-101)